Equity Guiding Principles

 The Council is further committed to ensuring that:

-- TAC’s workforce and all of its decision-making bodies—including its Board of Directors, arts discipline committees and juries—reflect the diversity of the arts labour force and the population of the City of Toronto.
+- TAC’s workforce and all of its decision-making bodies—including its Board of Directors, arts discipline committees and grant review panels—reflect the diversity of the arts labour force and the population of the City of Toronto.

 - TAC’s employment and assessment processes are bias-free and safeguard that no person is denied employment, grant opportunities or benefits for reasons unrelated to merit.

 - TAC’s application programs and processes, its services and its premises are accessible to all qualified Toronto artists, including artists of colour, artists who are Deaf, have disabilities or are living with mental illness, Indigenous artists, artists who self-identify as 2SLGBTQIAP, newcomer and refugee artists, young and emerging artists, and artists working in all areas of the city (including residents of the City of Toronto’s Neighbourhood Improvement Areas).

 - TAC’s peer assessment committees and grant review panels are selected for the necessary knowledge, skills and expertise to assess the full spectrum of cultural expressions, artistic practices and aesthetics represented in the City of Toronto, including Indigenous arts, culturally specific art forms and Deaf and disability arts practices.

 - TAC’s management, staff and board members are knowledgeable about equity and access policies, practices and legislation and implementing equity is viewed as both an individual and shared responsibility of all Council personnel and volunteers.

 - TAC maintains a safe, equitable and anti-oppressive environment where: